Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Formulation

-Later in Theorem \ref{thm:1}, we show that one gradient step is sufficient to learn meaningful features.
-We note that it is standard practice in the theory of feature learning literature to consider only one gradient descent step for the first layer weights \citep{daniely2020learning,abbe2022merged,barak2022hidden,damian2022neural,ba2022high}.
-We do not update the biases during pre-training, as in \citep{damian2022neural}.
-Note that we only use $ \mathbf{W}^+$ for the downstream task as we specify next.
+Again all tasks use the same number of samples, denoted by $n_2\coloneqq |\hat{\mathcal{D}}_{i,\mathbf{W}}|$.
+In Theorem \ref{thm:1}, we show that this single iteration of alternating stochastic gradient descent with respect to $\{\mathbf{a}_1,\dots,\mathbf{a}_T\}$ and $\mathbf{W}$ is sufficient to learn meaningful features.
+Notably, it is standard practice in the feature learning theory literature to consider only one gradient descent step for the first layer weights \citep{daniely2020learning,abbe2022merged,barak2022hidden,damian2022neural,ba2022high}. {We later show empirically that in our multi-task setting, it is necessary to first optimize the heads before updating the first-layer weights in order to recover the ground-truth features.} In any case, following \citet{damian2022neural}, we do not update the biases during pretraining.
+Next we describe how we leverage the pre-trained weights $\mathbf{W}^1$ for learning a downstream task.

-\textbf{Downstream evaluation phase.} After the first phase, we consider learning a prediction function to fit a downstream task.
-This function is a neural network with two hidden layers where the weights of the first layer are fixed and determined by the output of the first phase, and the parameters of the second hidden layer are set randomly.
-Intuitively, we add a random second layer on top of the trained first layer so that we can solve a wide range of downstream tasks on the $r$ important coordinates with high probability.
-Indeed this is necessary for the network $g$ to be able to linearly separate the classes induced any binary function on the $r$ coordinates with high probability, without having to use a very wide first layer.
-See Section \ref{sec:results} for more details.
+\textbf{Downstream evaluation phase.} After the representation learning phase, we consider learning a prediction function to fit a downstream task that may have {\em any} link function on the $r$ ground-truth features, i.e. any function in the support of $\mathcal{T}_{\text{all}}$.
+Since we consider such a wide range of possible downstream tasks, we need to increase the model complexity to allow for solving such tasks.
+Thus, we use prediction functions with two hidden layers with first layer weights determined by the output of the representation learning phase, and second hidden layer parameters set randomly.
+This random second layer is necessary to linearly separate the classes induced by {\em any} binary function on the $r$ coordinates with high probability, without having to use a very wide first layer; please see Remark \ref{rem:2} for more details.